Curious About Green Banking?

 Environmental activists and researchers believe that the money for these funds comes from their customers’ bank deposits, which are redeployed as loans to fossil fuel corporations.

-Environmentally-friendly banks such as Aspiration refrain from making the same fossil fuel investments as large banks because of the damage it does to the planet.
+Eco-friendly financial institutions such as Aspiration refrain from making the same fossil fuel investments as large banks because of the damage it does to the planet.
 Instead, they proactively fund climate positive projects such as reforestation initiatives to protect the climate.

 Positive Impact In Local Communities